carbonscott/pyrotein/README.md

 ## Caveats

-The warning `RuntimeWarning: Mean of empty slice` is triggered by `np.nanmean` when the input array has nothing but `nan` values.
+The warning `RuntimeWarning: Mean of empty slice` is triggered by `np.nanmean` when the input array has nothing but `np.nan` values.

 <!--